laibamehnaz/AKM-simulation-github-page/README.md

 # Get started

-To get started with the homework, please creta a ```fork``` of this repository.
+To get started with the homework, please create a ```fork``` of this repository.
 Once you have the forked repository, follow the steps below:

 1. In RStudio, go to “File > New Project”
 2. Click on “Version Control: Checkout a project from a version control repository”